jayaemekar/systemdesign/docs/DesigningYelporNearbyFriends.md

   </kbd>
 </p>

-**How will we build a QuadTree?** We will start with one node that will represent the whole world in one grid.
-Since it will have more than 500 locations, we will break it down into four nodes and distribute locations among them.
-We will keep repeating this process with each child node until there are no nodes left with more than 500 locations.
+**How will we build a QuadTree?**

+We'll start with a single node that represents the entire world in a single grid.
+We'll divide it into four nodes and distribute places among them because it'll contain more than 500 sites.
+This step will be repeated for each child node until no nodes with more than 500 locations remain.

-**How will we find the grid for a given location?** We will start with the root node and search downward to find our required node/grid.
-At each step, we will see if the current node we are visiting has children.
-If it has, we will move to the child node that contains our desired location and repeat this process.
-If the node does not have any children, then that is our desired node.
+**How will we find the grid for a given location?**

+We'll start with the root node and work our way down to the node/grid we need.
+We'll check if the current node we're visiting has any children at each step.
+If it has, we will repeat the operation on the child node that has our desired location.
+If the node doesn't have any children, it's the one we want.

-**How will we find neighboring grids of a given grid?** Since only leaf nodes contain a list of locations, we can connect all leaf nodes with a doubly linked list.
-This way we can iterate forward or backward among the neighboring leaf nodes to find out our desired locations.
-Another approach for finding adjacent grids would be through parent nodes.
-We can keep a pointer in each node to access its parent, and since each parent node has pointers to all of its children, we can easily find siblings of a node.
-We can keep expanding our search for neighboring grids by going up through the parent pointers.
+**How will we find neighboring grids of a given grid?**

+We can connect all leaf nodes using a doubly linked list because only leaf nodes include a list of locations.
+We can iterate forward and backward among the surrounding leaf nodes to find our target positions in this fashion.
+Another method for locating adjacent grids is to use parent nodes.
+We can store a pointer in each node to access its parent, and we can quickly discover siblings of a node because each parent node holds pointers to all of its offspring.
+By continuing up through the parent pointers, we can keep broadening our search for neighboring grids.

-Once we have nearby LocationIDs, we can query the backend database to find details about those places.
+We can query the backend database to discover details about adjacent LocationIDs once we have them.

-**What will be the search workflow?** We will first find the node that contains the user’s location.
-If that node has enough desired places, we can return them to the user.
-If not, we will keep expanding to the neighboring nodes (either through the parent pointers or doubly linked list) until either we find the required number of places or exhaust our search based on the maximum radius.
+**What will be the search workflow?**

+We'll start by locating the node that includes the user's current location.
+We can return them to the user if that node contains enough desired spots.
+If not, we'll keep expanding to surrounding nodes (either through parent pointers or a doubly linked list) until we either locate the needed number of places or our maximum radius search is exhausted.

-How much memory will be needed to store the QuadTree?
-For each Place, if we cache only LocationID and Lat/Long, we would need 12GB to store all places.
+To store the QuadTree, how much memory will be required?
+If we merely cache LocationID and Lat/Long for each Place, we'd require 12GB to keep all of them.

                             24 * 500M => 12 GB
 Since each grid can have a maximum of 500 places, and we have 500M locations, how many total grids we will have?

                             500M / 500 => 1M grids
-Which means we will have 1M leaf nodes and they will be holding 12GB of location data.
-A QuadTree with 1M leaf nodes will have approximately 1/3rd internal nodes, and each internal node will have 4 pointers (for its children).
-If each pointer is 8 bytes, then the memory we need to store all internal nodes would be:
+That means we'll have 1 million leaf nodes, each with 12GB of location data.
+Internal nodes make up around 1/3 of a QuadTree with 1M leaf nodes, and each internal node has four pointers (for its children).
+If each pointer is 8 bytes long, the total amount of memory required to hold all internal nodes is:

                             1M * 1/3 * 4 * 8 = 10 MB
-So, total memory required to hold the whole QuadTree would be 12.01GB.
-This can easily fit into a modern-day server.
+As a result, total memory for the QuadTree would be 12.01GB.
+This is small enough to fit into a modern server.

-**How would we insert a new Place into our system?** Whenever a new Place is added by a user, we need to insert it into the databases as well as in the QuadTree.
-If our tree resides on one server, it is easy to add a new Place, but if the QuadTree is distributed among different servers, first we need to find the grid/server of the new Place and then add it there (discussed in the next section).
+**How would we insert a new Place into our system?**

+We need to update the databases as well as the QuadTree whenever a new Place is added by a user.
+If our tree is on a single server, adding a new Place is simple; but, if the QuadTree is split across multiple servers, we must first locate the new Place's grid/server and then add it there (discussed in the next section).

-## 7. Data Partitioning
+### Data Partitioning
-What if we have a huge number of places such that our index does not fit into a single machine’s memory?
-With 20% growth each year we will reach the memory limit of the server in the future.
-Also, what if one server cannot serve the desired read traffic?
-To resolve these issues, we must partition our QuadTree!
+What if we have so many places that our index will not fit in the memory of a single machine?
+With a 20% annual growth rate, we will eventually surpass the server's memory limit.
+What if one server is unable to handle all of the read traffic?
+We must partition our QuadTree to tackle these problems!

-We will explore two solutions here (both of these partitioning schemes can be applied to databases, too):
+We'll look at two options (both of these partitioning strategies can be used with databases):

 **a.
-Sharding based on regions:** We can divide our places into regions (like zip codes), such that all places belonging to a region will be stored on a fixed node.
-To store a place we will find the server through its region and, similarly, while querying for nearby places we will ask the region server that contains user’s location.
-This approach has a couple of issues:
+Sharding based on regions:**

+We can divide our locations into regions (similar to zip codes), with each region's locations kept on a single node.
+To save a location, we will use the server's region, and to query for nearby places, we will use the region server that contains the user's position.
+This strategy has couple of flaws:

-**What if a region becomes hot?** There would be a lot of queries on the server holding that region, making it perform slow.
-This will affect the performance of our service.
+**What if a region becomes hot?**

+On the server holding that region, there would be a lot of inquiries, making it slow.
+This will have an impact on the quality of our service.
-Over time, some regions can end up storing a lot of places compared to others.
-Hence, maintaining a uniform distribution of places, while regions are growing is quite difficult.
+When compared to other regions, some can wind up storing a lot of spots over time.
+As a result, keeping a consistent allocation of sites while regions grow is difficult.
-To recover from these situations, either we have to repartition our data or use consistent hashing.
+We must either repartition our data or apply consistent hashing to recover from these instances.

 **b.
-Sharding based on LocationID:** Our hash function will map each LocationID to a server where we will store that place.
-While building our QuadTree, we will iterate through all the places and calculate the hash of each LocationID to find a server where it would be stored.
-To find places near a location, we have to query all servers and each server will return a set of nearby places.
-A centralized server will aggregate these results to return them to the user.
+Sharding based on LocationID:**

+Each LocationID will be mapped to a server where it will be stored by our hash function.
+We'll go through all of the places and calculate the hash of each LocationID to select a server where it may be stored while creating our QuadTree.
+To locate places near a location, we must query all servers, with each server returning a list of neighboring locations.
+These results will be compiled and returned to the user by a centralized server.

-**Will we have different QuadTree structure on different partitions?** Yes, this can happen since it is not guaranteed that we will have an equal number of places in any given grid on all partitions.
-However, we do make sure that all servers have approximately an equal number of Places.
-This different tree structure on different servers will not cause any issue though, as we will be searching all the neighboring grids within the given radius on all partitions.
+**Will we have different QuadTree structure on different partitions?**

+Yes, this is possible because an equal number of locations in any particular grid on all partitions is not guaranteed.
+We do, however, ensure that each server has roughly the same number of Places.
+However, because we will be scanning all nearby grids within the stated radius on all partitions, the differing tree structure on different servers will not be an issue.

-The remaining part of this chapter assumes that we have partitioned our data based on LocationID.
+The remaining part of this chapter is based on an assumtion that we have partitioned our data based on LocationID.

 <p align="center">